Endtest Security

 Endtest incident response and management includes the Endtest Customer Support, Operations, and Security teams.
 Team members are on call 24x7 to respond to customer support requests and incidents.
 The Endtest Support team consists of tiers of technical and engineering staff to provide incident response, triage, root cause analysis, and resolution.

-Response procedures include the use of standard operating procedures that are maintained and kept current in a knowledge base, escalation to higher-expertise tiers and supporting teams, and bridge calls for collaboration.
+Escalations include the issue of standard operating procedures that are maintained internally to ensure knowledge base, escalation to higher-expertise tiers and supporting resources, and a plan for collaboration.